Good governance is like a seatbelt—you may not need it every day, but when you do, you'll be glad you have it.

 1. Comply with relevant employment laws

-2. Consult with legal experts to clarify any uncertainties about applicable laws.
+2. Consult with legal experts or your investors to clarify any uncertainties about applicable laws.

 4. Develop an inclusive culture